TopicalTom/Shoppies/README.md

 ### Design: Utilizing Usability Heuristics

-In order to accomplish this, I relied heavily on [Usability Heuristics](https://www.nngroup.com/articles/ten-usability-heuristics/) as a guide to ensure my changes would be intuitive.
+Whenever I approach a new project, one of the core principles I use to ensure my design is intuitive are [Usability Heuristics](https://www.nngroup.com/articles/ten-usability-heuristics/).
 Of the ten most common usability heuristics, the primary ones I incorporated into this design are the following:

 <br />